peartrees/peartrees.github.io/_posts/2024-11-12-AcceptedResSIGIRAP.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: content_5
-title: Research Paper（Effect of LLM's Personality Traits on Query Generation）was accepted by SIGIR-AP 2024 as a full paper.
+title: Research Paper was accepted by SIGIR-AP 2024 as a full paper.

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml